 Were you or a family member harmed after your doctor, nurse, or healthcare provider made a mistake in Clearwater, FL?
 You may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-An experienced Clearwater medical malpractice lawyer at Winters & Yonker, P.A. can help you fight to maximize your financial recovery.
+An experienced Clearwater medical malpractice lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to maximize your financial recovery.

 Our lawyers have over 119 years of combined experience helping families recover the fair compensation they deserve for their catastrophic injuries, workplace accidents in Clearwater, slip and fall cases, motorcycle accidents, and Clearwater wrongful death cases.
 We’ll do everything possible to win your case so that you can move on with your life.

-How Winters & Yonker, P.A.
-Can Help With a Medical Malpractice Claim in Clearwater
+How Winters & Yonker Personal Injury Lawyers Can Help With a Medical Malpractice Claim in Clearwater

 Medical malpractice cases are generally difficult to prove.
 You may not understand the direct cause of the injury you’ve suffered.
 It can also be tough to know exactly how much compensation you deserve.
 With the resources of an experienced Clearwater personal injury attorney, you’ll have a much greater chance of success.

-At Winters & Yonker, P.A., we’ve helped countless clients recover fair compensation for their injuries over the years.
+At Winters & Yonker Personal Injury Lawyers, we’ve helped countless clients recover fair compensation for their injuries over the years.
 We have the resources and staff to handle even the most complex medical negligence case.